CuttingEEG/EEG100Manifesto/docs/validity.md

 /// html | li

     <input type='checkbox' checked name="pledge_1_2_3" class="data-input" />
-    using standards such as the Brain Imaging Data Structure (BIDS) for my data to ensure interoperability and ease of use and sharing it as openly as institute agreements allow/institutional repositories.
+    using standards such as the Brain Imaging Data Structure (BIDS) for my data to ensure interoperability and ease of use, and sharing it as openly as institute agreements or institutional repositories allow.
 ///
 /// html | li